digital-blueprint/formalize-app/README.md

 Jump to <https://localhost:8001>, and you should get a Single Sign On login page.

+## Prerequisites

+- You need the [API server](https://gitlab.tugraz.at/dbp/relay/dbp-relay-server-template) running
+- You need the [DbpRelayFormalizeBundle](https://gitlab.tugraz.at/dbp/formalize/dbp-relay-formalize-bundle) for the API server to persist and fetch submissions

 ## Using this app as pre-built package

 ### Install app